FAQs

 How much time will it take?

 Caregivers will participate on up to 5 occasions when their child is between 6 and 36 months of age (around the ages of 6, 12, 18, 24, and 30/36 months).
+For the DCC Infant & Child Study, caregivers will also participate once a year from ages 4 up to 18.

 What if I miss one of the testing time-points?

 If you miss one time-point, you can simply continue the study at the next time-point.
-However, you must complete at least 5 time-points (including the 30/36 month testing) in order to get the $50 completion bonus

 What if I change my mind part way through the study?